Short-course - Academic Year 2023-24 - To be confirmed

 Lecturer: Prof. Fáinche Ryan

 How to Apply: To register please completed application form and send along with a cheque or Postal order made payable to: Trinity College number 1 account, for the attention of Executive Officer, Loyola Institute, School of Religion, Theology, and Peace Studies, ISE/Loyola Building, Trinity College Dublin, Dublin 2.
 We will also be organising a day when you can drop into the office and sign up for this module the week before the start of Hilary Term (Late January 2024)'

 Fee: The fee per module is €150.
 A concession rate of €100 is available to second and third level students, unemployed persons and those in receipt of a social welfare pension

 Please note that these are non-assessed courses and do not have any course work or examinations.

-Executive Officer of the Loyola Institute, will be happy to answer any questions or queries you might have by e-mail: Loyola@tcd.ie or by telephone (01) 8964790. .
+Contact the Loyola Institute, School Executive officer, who will be happy to answer any questions or queries you might have by e-mail: Loyola@tcd.ie or by telephone (01) 8964790.